 Accidents involving cranes and hoists unfortunately occur on a fairly regular basis.
 It’s estimated that on average throughout the industry, 71 people die in crane related accidents every year.
 That’s why at CLP we are ever diligent about the quality of our equipment and can claim never to have issued a faulty piece of equipment or incurred any on-site accidents.

 We never cut corners to save money.
 The work we do here and the quality of equipment we produce along with the operators and training we provide are all top notch.
+We even go above and beyond with our training to help Kansas City Tree Care Company and others prepare for tough emergencies when they arise.
 You see, we like to sleep at night.
-So every detail is monitored from the crane service to every other top of the line machine we own and operate.
+So every safety detail is monitored from the employees personal safety equipment to the top of the line machines we own and operate.
 We make sure that from beginning to end, we are giving the best quality service and product available.

 Nationwide there are over 250,000 crane operators.
 With that kind of number, working in a dangerous occupation there are bound to be accidents.
 Not meaning to sound fatalistic, but as suppliers of heavy industrial machines CLP must be aware of the facts.
 OSHA’s – Occupational Safety and Health Administration, crane standards have not been updated since the 1970s.
 Present standards held by OSHA do not take into consideration the advancements in hoisting technology or the relatively common jib crane that uses the climbing tower.
 It is left up to the individual company to upgrade mechanical and technological aspects of all equipment.
 If there is a safer, better way to build a machine then it’s on the back of the manufacturer.
 In the long run, CLP knows the time and money is well spent.